drschwabe/hn-comment-backup/README.md

 ## HN Comment Backup

 Concerned about calls for my HN account to be deleted, I felt compelled to write a backup of my comments just in case.
+Then coronavirus happened - and it provoked even more incentive to backup my cloud hosted content.

 I also wanted to view the comments in the context of, well the HN website - so this backup tool is also a server that; after download - will let you browse your comment threads offline.